trent-gill/portfolio/README.md

 	<li><a href="http://youtu.be/QXNpxlPiCbA?t=9m59s" target="_blank">Effects Panel</a></li>
 	<li><a href="http://youtu.be/QXNpxlPiCbA?t=12m46s" target="_blank">Typesetting</a></li>
 </ul>
-As mentioned in our last post, the way to be most effective with PR publications is to understand your public, so we are going to also walk through how to effectively complete design research.
+As mentioned in Week 2, the way to be most effective with PR publications is to understand your public, so we are going to also walk through how to effectively complete design research.

-Make sure you allot yourself plenty of time for this lesson.
-By the end of it you will have written four blog posts, created three Pinterest boards, and started a draft for your business card.
-But before we get started...
+<div class="alert alert-info" role="alert"
 #### Some tips on business cards:
 <strong>1.
 Consider your essential text content.</strong>